heptarch/heptarch.github.io/drafts/cone.md

 *Structure.* The aluminium cladding is lined with foil-faced foam to capture moisture and drilled at intervals to let it escape.
 The cladding is further braced by a wooden frame, with thermally warped plyboard sealing the interior surface.
 The space between is filled with wood shavings, a low-cost, ecologically friendly insulator; shavings are treated with borax (pest deterrent) and lime (moisture resistance), and tamped into stud cavities to minimize the action of settling.

-*Doorway.* The doorway is a hyperbola obtained from intersecting a vertical plane with the cone.
-The offset ($\Delta r = 1.5 \text{ m}$) is such that the height of the door is $\Delta h = 2 \text{ m}$.
-The two halves of the door can be excised from the edges of the sector according to the inverse sine curve
+*Entrance.* A hyperbolic face is opened in the cone by intersecting a vertical plane at offset $\Delta r = 1.5 \text{ m}$, with a maximum height of $\Delta h = 2 \text{ m}$ and a base of $2r \sqrt{3/4} \approx 5.2 \text{ m}$.
+The face can be excised from the edges of the sector (in flat sheet metal) according to the inverse sine curve

 $$
 R(\theta) = \frac{\ell}{1.5r\cos[(\ell/r)\theta]}.
 $$

 See for instance [Johansson (2022)](https://www.diva-portal.org/smash/get/diva2:1633435/FULLTEXT02.pdf).
-The segment reduces the area of the house by
+Adding this face reduces the footprint of the house by

 $$
 \Delta A = \frac{1}{2}r^2 (\beta - \sin\beta) \approx 5.5 \text{ m}^2,
 $$

 where $\cos(\beta/2) = 1/2$ and hence $\beta = 2\pi/3$ in radians.
 Some of the excised cladding can be repurposed to provide coping for the entrace and a shallow portico.
+At its base, the door is $r\sqrt{3/4}$

 *Ground floor.* The ground floor has ample footage, around $\pi 1.5^2 \text{ m}^2 \approx 7 \text{ m}^2$ at height $2 \text{ m}$